Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

 Input multi parameter data stream could be obtain from JSON.
 Use the ```multiParameter.py``` to run the full pipeline.

 ### Planned Improvements
-- Real-Time Event Classification planned.
+_Real-Time Event Classification planned_
-  - 1. Dry weather sewage spills
+    1. Dry weather sewage spills
     2. Dry weather agricultural pollution
     3. Runoff: pollution (there is a significant input of organic matter that produces a negative impact despite dilution effects)
     4. Runoff: dilution (changes associated with high rainfall – but no negative impact discernible from sensor data)